leobudima/elogii-blog/content/building-brand-awareness-with-last-mile-delivery.md

 The biggest challenges in how you manage your delivery aren’t only demanding in terms of quality.

-They can have a profound impact on how you use your last mile delivery service to address [**changing consumer habits and behaviors**](https://www.mckinsey.com/business-functions/marketing-and-sales/our-insights/the-great-consumer-shift-ten-charts-that-show-how-us-shopping-behavior-is-changing).
+They can have a profound impact on how you use your last-mile delivery service to address [**changing consumer habits and behaviors**](https://www.mckinsey.com/business-functions/marketing-and-sales/our-insights/the-great-consumer-shift-ten-charts-that-show-how-us-shopping-behavior-is-changing).

 And once you raise the speed, timeliness, and accuracy of your delivery, you’ll be able to improve brand loyalty and customer satisfaction.